 On Saturday 17 November, Queen's Park were in Alexandria for the opening of Vale of Leven's newly-improved ground.
 Vale of Leven had almost ceased to exist and had been reconstructed as an amateur club.
 According to The Scotsman "For old friendship's sake, Queen's Park gave them a start in their new lease of life."
 Despite Vale having some promising young players, they were no match for a strong Queen's Park side and the Spiders ran out 8-0 winners.
 The four first half goals came from Stewart, Lambie (2) and an own goal.
 The second half scorers are not known.

 On the following Saturday, Queen's Park were involved in what was viewed as Scotland's biggest game of the season up to that point.
 The occasion was a first round tie of the final stage of the Scottish Cup against Celtic at Parkhead.
-The match attracted a crowd of around 16,000.
+The match attracted a crowd of around 16,000 (14,198 paid for admission).
 Celtic were first to show on a pitch slippery after overnight frost and took an early lead when either Johnny Campbell or John Divers was on the end of a corner kick.
 Celtic were the better side but Queen's Park had chances.
 However, it was the home side that was to collect the next goal when Campbell netted from a Johnny Madden pass.
 Celtic's superiority continued after the interval and, in 65 minutes, they went three ahead through Joe Cassidy after Kenny Anderson had parried a Jimmy Blessington shot.
 The Spiders came close a couple of times but, in 65 minutes, Blessington set up Campbell for a fourth Celtic goal.
 Queen's finished strongly and pulled a goal back through Tommy Waddell.
 The Spiders were crowding around the Celtic goal at the finish but it was too little too late.
 It was a deeply disappointing 4-1 defeat for the Hampden men.
 Queen's Park had arranged practice games on the Tuesday and Thursday before the Celtic match but it was not enough.
 The Glasgow Herald commented - "... untrained amateur talent has no chance with even moderately trained professionals."
 The Queen's Park side that fell at the first hurdle was - K L Anderson; W Hay and H F Smith; J Gillespie, R McFarlane and D Stewart; A Stewart and T S Waddell; G J McGowan; R S McColl and W A Lambie.

 William Hay of London Caledonians had been admitted to membership of Queen's Park at an emergency meeting of the club committee on the morning of the Celtic game.